enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 A new content type "portal:fragment" is available with this release, so when a component is converted to a fragment it is actually created as a separate content item.
 This means you can manage access control for it, and publish at will - just like page templates or other content items.

-To get the optimal visual appearance when editing fragments, you will have to implement a controller mapping that handles standalone fragment rendering (read about this below).
+To get the optimal visual appearance when editing fragments you will have to implement a controller mapping that handles standalone fragment rendering (read about this below).

 .. figure:: images/fragment-editor.png